-- Formulate and recommend to the Board, a CSR Policy. - Recommend the amount of expenditure to be incurred on b) CSR activities. - Formulate and recommend to the Board the Annual Action Plan, which shall include: - the list of CSR projects or programs that are approved to be undertaken in areas or subjects specified in Schedule VII of the Companies Act, 2013. - the manner of execution of such projects or programs; - the modalities of utilization of funds for the projects or programs; - Implementation schedules for the projects or programs; - monitoring mechanism for the projects or programs; - reporting mechanism for the projects or programs; - vii) details of need and impact assessment, if any, for the projects undertaken by the company. - Institute a transparent monitoring mechanism for implementation of CSR projects or programs or activities undertaken by the Company. - Monitor the Annual Action Plan for the CSR activities of the Company from time to time. - Monitor the CSR Policy from time to time. f) - Recommend to the Board, the treatment of short / excess spending in any financial year, as per the provisions of the Companies Act, 2013 and the Rules made thereunder. - Review the need for Impact Assessment, if any, for the projects or programmes.
+- a) Formulate and recommend to the Board, a CSR Policy. - b) Recommend the amount of expenditure to be incurred on CSR activities. - c) Formulate and recommend to the Board the Annual Action Plan, which shall include: - the list of CSR projects or programs that are approved to be undertaken in areas or subjects specified in Schedule VII of the Companies Act, 2013. - ii) the manner of execution of such projects or programs; - iii) the modalities of utilization of funds for the projects or programs; - iv) Implementation schedules for the projects or programs; - v) monitoring mechanism for the projects or programs; - vi) reporting mechanism for the projects or programs; and - vii) details of need and impact assessment, if any, for the projects undertaken by the company. - Institute a transparent monitoring mechanism for implementation of CSR projects or programs or activities undertaken by the Company. - e) Monitor the Annual Action Plan for the CSR activities of the Company from time to time. - f) Monitor the CSR Policy from time to time. - g) Recommend to the Board, the treatment of short / excess spending in any financial year, as per the provisions of the Companies Act, 2013 and the Rules made thereunder. - h) Review the need for Impact Assessment, if any, for the projects or programmes.